openaustralia/infrastructure/README.md

 Once this is done, the symlinks to .*-vault-pass inside the repo should point to the password files.

+(Note on OS X and keybase 5.3.0 the symlinks point to the wrong place.
+The keybase filesystem now starts at /Volumes/Keybase rather than /keybase)

 ## Generating SSL certificates for development
 See certificates/README.md for more information.